sassoftware/virk/utilities/postgres/viya/README.md

 ### Options
 <pre>
-s - ServiceName or ClusterName, for example, 'sds-ci' or 'postgres' - Optional parameter i - No of iterations,           for example, '10' or '25'           - Optional parameter w - Wait time in seconds,       for example, '5' or '15'            - Optional parameter
+s - ServiceName or ClusterName, for example, 'sds-ci' or 'postgres' - Optional parameter i - Number of iterations,       for example, '10' or '25'           - Optional parameter w - Wait time in seconds,       for example, '5' or '15'            - Optional parameter
 </pre>

  ### Defaults
 <pre>
- ClusterName is set to       : All clusters that are defined in SAS Configuration Server (Consul) Number of iterations is set to : 1
+ ClusterName is set to: All clusters that are defined in SAS Configuration Server (Consul) Number of iterations is set to: 1
- Wait time is set to         : 5 seconds
+ Wait time is set to: 5 seconds
 </pre>

  ### Examples